heinovski/plafosim/README.md

 ### Live GUI

-You can visualize the simulation via a simple live GUI based on [SUMO](https://github.com/eclipse/sumo/), using the argument `gui` (requires installation of SUMO and decleration of `SUMO_HOME` variable):
+You can visualize the simulation via a simple live GUI based on [sumo-gui](https://sumo.dlr.de/docs/sumo-gui.html), using the argument `gui`:

 ```plafosim --gui```